 Non-partisan local elections.
 VML opposes attempts to require that candidates nominated by political parties for local elections be identified by party labels on ballots.
-Nationwide, about 75 percent of municipalities have non-partisan elections.
-Virginia is not unique in this regard.

 Non-partisan elections at the municipal level are an outgrowth of the municipal reform movement that began developing at the end of the 19th century in reaction to corruption at the local level.
 Another outgrowth of the excesses of local political machines was the development of the council-manager form of government and the development of a civil service personnel system.
 Nationwide, about 75 percent of municipalities have non-partisan elections.
 Virginia is not unique in this regard.